Noncollinear electric dipoles in a polar, chiral phase of CsSnBr$_3$ perovskite: Results Discussion

 \section{Results \& Discussion}

 \textbf{Existence of a noncentrosymmetric ground state phase of CsSnBr$_3$.} Heat capacity measurements of CsSnBr$_3$ reveal four solid$-$solid phase transitions (Figure~\ref{Fig:Cp-SHG}a).
 We number the phases I$-$V starting from low temperature.
 Apart from the first-order transition between phases IV and V, all other transitions are continuous (in this case, second-order), placing restrictions on the symmetry relationships between phases I$-$IV.
 Phases III$-$V have been the subject of much study, including of their crystal structures.\cite{Mori1986,Fabini2016} While the existence of phase II was evident from $^{81}$Br nuclear quadrupole resonance \cite{Yamada1988} and Raman spectroscopies,\cite{Gao2021} no other information about this phase, or about the existence of an additional, lower temperature phase (I), has been reported.
 We note that the existence of these unstudied phases is robust to preparation route, with polycrystalline ingots solidified from the melt or single crystals grown from organic solvent (Figure~S1) displaying matching phase transition temperatures within $\pm$1~K (Figure~\ref{Fig:Cp-SHG}a).
-While the intermediate temperature regime (200~K<$T$<300~K) is not the focus of this work, we note that these data (as well as group theoretic analysis, \textit{vide infra}) are incompatible with the chiral, second tetragonal phase claimed by Mori and Saito (Figure~S2).\cite{Mori1986} We cannot rule out the possibility that samples with different impurities and carrier densities may display a different phase evolution, though we note the reported carrier densities for CsSnBr$_3$\cite{Zhang2020} are several orders of magnitude lower than those known to meaningfully suppress polar phase transitions, as in SnTe.\cite{Kobayashi1976}
+While the intermediate temperature regime (200~K<$T$<300~K) is not the focus of this work, we note that these data (as well as group theoretic analysis, \textit{vide infra}) are incompatible with the chiral, second tetragonal phase claimed by Mori and Saito (Figure~S2).\cite{Mori1986}

 Measurements of second-harmonic generation (SHG) from single crystals of CsSnBr$_3$ reveal a pronounced enhancement of the nonlinear optical susceptibility in phase I, implying a loss of structural inversion symmetry (Figure~\ref{Fig:Cp-SHG}b).
 The background level observed at higher temperatures likely derives from surfaces, extended defects, and possibly higher order electric quadrupole transitions.
 The presence of phases I and II is additionally supported by $^{119}$Sn M{\"o}ssbauer spectroscopy which shows broadening of the signal on cooling, indicating unresolved site splitting, unresolved quadrupolar splitting, or both (Figure~S3 and Table~S1).